- Key Points

 Besides manufacturing and appearance, there are some differences in how each of the types of solar cells performs.
 The key categories are efficiency and price.
-Here’s how each type of solar panel performs in efficiency and affordability as well as other factors to consider.
+Here is how each type of solar panel performs in efficiency and affordability as well as other factors to consider.

 Efficiency is how much energy the different solar panel types can produce from the amount of sunlight it receives.
 Essentially, efficiency determines how much power a solar panel can produce.
 There are many things you can do to increase your solar panel efficiency, but some solar panels are designed to be more efficient from the beginning.
 The most efficient solar panel is the monocrystalline solar panel.

 Monocrystalline solar panels can reach over 20% efficiency.
-On the other hand, polycrystalline panels can usually only reach 13-16% efficiency.
+These panels have a high capacity, with most capable of providing more than 300 watts and some exceeding 400 watts.
+On the other hand, polycrystalline panels can usually only reach 13%-16% efficiency.
 This gap between the two panels may be closing in the future as technology improves to make polycrystalline panels more efficient.

-Thin-film usually offers efficiency hovering between seven to 18%.
-The power capacity of a thin-film panel can vary though because there isn’t a standard size, and some models could produce more power than others.
+Thin-film usually offers efficiency hovering between 7% and 18%.
+The power capacity of a thin-film panel can vary though because there is no standard size, and some models could produce more power than others.